mael-bertocchi/epitech-minilibc-tester/README.md

 ## How to write tests

 The tests are defined in the `tests.json` file and follow a specific schema to ensure consistency and correctness.
+You can found some examples already written in that file.

 ### Test File structure